 Wizard Page Details Select or Edit a Proxy Device page The Select or Edit a Proxy Device page lets you choose whether you want to use a proxy device to perform the deployment task.
 Select or Edit a Proxy Device page > Windows Proxy If you want to use a Windows Proxy instead of the Primary Server to perform the deployment tasks on Windows devices, click the Windows Proxy option and configure the settings in the Select Windows Proxy dialog box.
 A Windows Proxy is used to perform the following actions: Enable Linux Primary Servers to perform deployment tasks on Windows devices.
 Deploy Windows devices that are in a different subnet than the Primary Server.
 Deploy Windows devices in a network enabled for NAT.
 The connection between the ZENworks Server and the Windows Proxy is secured through SSL.
 For deployment, you need to add File and Printer Sharing as an exception in the Windows Firewall configuration settings.
 By default, the scope of the exception applies only to a local subnet.
 If the target device is in a different subnet than the Primary Server from which the deployment is run, you also need to add the IP address of the Primary Server as an exception.
 However, if you use a Windows Proxy in the same subnet as a target device, you do not need to change the scope of the Windows Firewall exception.
 Override Zone Windows Proxy Settings: Select this option if you want to override the Windows Proxy settings configured at the Management Zone and configure new settings for the task.
-Windows Proxy: Select a Windows managed device (server or workstation) to be used as a Windows Proxy for performing the deployment tasks instead of a ZENworks Server.
+Windows Proxy: Select a Windows managed device (server or workstation) to be used as a Windows Proxy for performing the windows Proxy: Select a Windows managed device (server or workstation) to be used as a Windows Proxy for performing the deployment tasks instead of a ZENworks Server.
 The Windows Proxy must reside in the same network as the target devices.